 See stories and progress from The CENTENNIAL Campaign for

-An endowed fund that supports undergraduate students who demonstrate need and high academic merit.
+Supporting undergraduate students who demonstrate need and high academic merit.

 Andrew Tran ’18, Psychobiology, wants to be a doctor.
 But he’s investing in more than his education.
 In addition to studying, attending classes, and taking the MCAT, Tran volunteers at a theater company and shares his knowledge with peers through a part-time job.
 He is forging a unique and charitable path during his time at UCLA.